flaviostutz/common-targets/README.md

   - useful for deleting temporary deployments such as PR environments
   - use ENV variable "STAGE" in the same manner as in "deploy" command

-- "start"
-  - runs the software locally
-  - examples: runs the jupyter notebook used by data scientists, runs a NodeJS service exposing APIs locally during development, runs React server and opens the page on the browser in developer mode

-- "clean"
-  - cleans up any temporary or transient files created during build/lint/test so we can perform clean operations if needed
-  - example: remove node_modules dirs in JS, delete virtual environments in Python, delete generated binaries in Golang, delete generated files in NextJS
-  - used both by the developer on his/her machine during development and by automated CI pipelines to enhance consintence

 ### ENV variables

 - "STAGE"